Health Outcomes in the 2020s: A Snapshot of American Healthcare So Far

 • Deaths from air pollution: 14.5 deaths per 100,000 population (OECD average: 28.9).

-Preventable mortality refers to deaths that are avoidable through potent public health measures in place and through individual prevention, such as adopting a nutritional diet and exercise.
+Preventable mortality refers to deaths that are avoidable through effective public health measures and individual prevention strategies, such as maintaining a nutritious diet and regular exercise.

-On the other hand, treatable mortality rates decrease when patients have timely access to effective healthcare treatments and interventions.
-These include regular checkups, screenings, exams, and treatments.
-However, the US’ avoidable death rates have been rising since 2015, according to The Commonwealth Fund’s analysis.
+Meanwhile, treatable mortality rates improve with timely access to effective healthcare treatments and interventions, including regular checkups and screenings.
+Nevertheless, the US’ avoidable death rates have been on the rise since 2015, as highlighted in The Commonwealth Fund’s analysis.

-Infant mortality rates in the US were also at 5.4 deaths per 1,000 live births in 2020.
-The number is high considering that Norway only had 1.6 deaths per 1,000 live births.
-Meanwhile, maternal mortality saw about 24 deaths per 100,000 live births in the same year.
+Infant mortality rates in the US were 5.4 deaths per 1,000 live births in 2020, significantly higher than countries like Norway, which had only 1.6 deaths per 1,000 live births.
+Maternal mortality rates were similarly concerning, with about 24 deaths per 100,000 live births in the same year.

 Considering American health data

-Avoid smoking and inhaling smoke as much as possible.
-Observe also the air quality in your neighborhood or work area and look out for warnings, if any.
+Additionally, avoiding smoking and monitoring environmental factors, like air quality, can also contribute to better health outcomes.
 As for drinking alcohol, no amount is actually safe for consumption, says The Lancet, debunking what other scientific papers have noted before.

 Share this post